My fascination with flour-noodles or better known as Ban Mian or Mee Hoon Kway, it is definitely a dish that I will crave for from time to time.

 Both Seletar Sheng Mian and Seletar Fen Guo sling excellent sheng mian.
 Both have long queues, especially during rush hours.
 In the same category as Teck Kee Cooked Food, they are equally good, but with varying appeals.
 This article examines the differences between these two stalls.

 The soup was rich and cloudy, infused with subtle savoury and sweet flavours.
-Minced pork was leaner and sweeter than at most other Chinese restaurants.
+Minced pork was leaner and sweeter than at most other Chinese cuisine restaurants.
 I had the minced pork and fried egg, which combined to give my soup a wonderful body.
 I could not resist ordering both.
 It’s hard to pick just one favorite, but I recommend trying them all.